back to top

 For instance, Uber has different user boards for the drivers and the riders.
 The drivers cannot hail a taxi from their seller account likewise, the riders cannot opt to drive a taxi from their account.

 The crowd economy is based on the crowd contributing to the core activity of the business.
-Best examples are crowdsourcing and crowdfunding business models.
+The best examples are crowdsourcing and crowdfunding business models.
 This model is useful for a more purpose-driven ecosystem.
 This model has five major factors: people, purpose, platform, participation, and productivity.
-This model gives a platform to productive people to participate in mutual beneficial goals with a purpose.
-Crowd funding and Crowd lending are examples of this model.
-For instance, new entrepreneurs run crowd funding campaigns to get the startup funding and the people who participate in the funding generation get their outcomes on the decided time.
+This model gives a platform to productive people to participate in mutually beneficial goals with a purpose.
+Crowdfunding and Crowd lending are examples of this model.
+For instance, new entrepreneurs run crowdfunding campaigns to get the startup funding and the people who participate in the funding generation get their outcomes on the decided time.

 The Teespring business model (read – How does Teespring work?) is one such model where the sellers run campaigns to get their designs printed and after the completion of the target goal, they get paid.